 Students Have Helped Drive Many Campus and Community Innovations

-There are a variety of student organizations at Florida Tech that work directly & indirectly on sustainability issues, often together (e.g., Earth Week, composting operations in the Jungle, etc.).
+There are a variety of student organizations at Florida Tech that work directly & indirectly on sustainability issues, often together (e.g., Earth Week, Homecoming, etc.).
 Access to information on all F.I.T. student organizations is easy using Panther Prowl.
 Student organizations working sustainability issues include:

 - Student Organization for Sustainability Action: SOSA works to bring best practices in sustainability to the Florida Tech campus and community.
 The organization manages projects and events on- and off-campus, many tied to academic sustainability initiatives.
 These students are campus leaders on varied events for Earth Week and other green activities, with diverse partners on campus and in the greater Space Coast community.